What’s the past tense?

 What differentiates the simple past from the other past tenses is that duration is left unknown.
 In fact, this is what makes the simple past “simpler”, since it doesn’t need auxiliaries to convey the progression of past events and works as a whole tense on its own.

-How to form the simple past
+How to write the simple past

 The simple past, or preterite (i.e., “having to do with the past”), uses the base form of the verb + –ed for regular verbs.